John Agresto

-John Agresto is an American author, lecturer, and university administrator.
+John Agresto (born January 7, 1946) is an American author, lecturer, and university administrator.

-Life
+Early life and education

 Agresto was born on January 7, 1946, at the Navy Yard Hospital in Brooklyn, New York, to John and Theresa Agresto.
 He was raised in the Red Hook section of Brooklyn.
 After graduating from Brooklyn Prep, a Jesuit high school, Agresto went to college in Boston.